mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 res2: Vector[Double] = Vector(0.0, 0.0, 0.0, 0.0, 0.007871325628334973, 0.0, 0.0, 0.012501517174414365, 0.07484429961857492, 0.19986233803966608, 0.6509123275478419, 1.912732127685398, 5.629137095074125, 20.780299658804417, 55.4692317028767, 82.21206052514438, 360.01869158876053, Infinity, Infinity, Infinity, Infinity, Infinity, NaN, Infinity, NaN)
 ```

-The connection to the Bayes decision threshold becomes apparent by going back to the isocost equation.
+With likelihood ratios available, the connection to the Bayes decision threshold becomes apparent by going back to the isocost equation.
 The derivative of the "north west-most" line is $e^{-\theta}$ and is also a tangeant to the ROC curve - if not, we could shift the isocost and get a lower risk.
-That means that the optimal threshold is at $\text{LR}=e^{-\theta}$ i.e. $\text{LLR}=-\theta$.
+That means that the optimal thresholds are at $\text{LR}=e^{-\theta}$ i.e. $\text{LLR}=-\theta$.

+So far, we have made no assumptions about the shape of the ROC curve, so there can be many solutions, but the next section will cover monotonicity, which guarantees that there is only one optomal cutoff solution.

+The graphs below show the relationships between CCD, LLR and ROC plots.
+The isocost corresponds to the fraud application of Part 1, `AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)`, which penalizes false negatives 5 times more than false positives.

+TODO: annotations for minTheta, optimal score and isocost.

 {% include demo15-bayesdecisions2-10.html %}

 The ROC curve emphasizes that the optimal decision point is determined by a tradeoff between missing errors and false alarm errors.
-We can get a lower miss rate (Pmiss i.e. 1-tpr) only if we accept a higher false alarm rate (Pfa).
+As long as the curve is not flat, we get a lower miss rate $\text{Pmiss}$ if we accept a higher false alarm rate $\text{Pfa}$.

-How much Pfa we tolerate is determined by application parameters, captured by the derivative of the isocost line.
-Given flat priors and high Cmiss, our application requires low Pmiss and thus tolerates high Pfa.
+How much $\text{Pfa}$ we tolerate is determined by application parameters, captured by the derivative of the isocost line.
+Given flat priors and high Cmiss, our application requires low $\text{Pmiss}$ and thus tolerates high Pfa.
 Visually, that corresponds to operating points in the upper-hand corner of the ROC space.

+The graphs also shows the connections between LLR and ROC.
+The fraud application penalizes false negatives heavily, which corresponds to a low $\delta$ in the definition above and therefore to a flattish ROC isocost, which maps to the low threshold in the LLR graph.

-Finally, the LLR and ROC frameworks look consistent from an application parameter perspective.
-On the fraud application, the flat isocost correponds to a low threshold in the LLR graph.
-A steep isocost would map to a low LLR threshold, as a high $\text{Cfa}*p(\omega_0)$ would require a low false error rate.
-Sometimes, the priors and costs balance each other and $-\theta$ is close to 0, which means that the isocost slope is parallel to the $tpr=fpr$ line.
-An example is an application that minimises the error rate when prior probabilities are assumed roughly equal.
+A steep isocost would map to a high LLR threshold.
+If the ratio of priors and costs balance each other and $-\theta$ is close to 0, then the isocost slope is parallel to the $tpr=fpr$ line.
+An example of such application would be to minimise the error rate (Cmiss = Cfa = 1) when prior probabilities are assumed to be equal.

 ## Part 2